baptiste-mnh/skore/README.md

 # Skore

 **Skore** - Real-time multiplayer score tracker with Socket.io synchronization.
 No account needed, just share a room code and start tracking scores for any game.
-Built with React, TypeScript, and WebRTC infrastructure for future peer-to-peer features.
+Built with React, TypeScript, and Socket.io infrastructure for future peer-to-peer features.

-> 🚧 **Roadmap**: Currently migrating to full WebRTC peer-to-peer data synchronization for truly decentralized score tracking.
+> 🚧 **Roadmap**:
+>
+> - Removing WebRTC to use onlySocket.io for all synchronization.
+> - Add optional Redis persistence for rooms.

 🎮 **[Try it now at skore.manach.dev](https://skore.manach.dev)**